 Loose crowns problems discussion and dental problem crown chat at Dental Chat.
 We are @ DentalChat looking to be the best place to get dental information.

-Dental Crown(s) are generally cemented onto the tooth -- the tooth structure is prepared in a way that the crown goes onto the tooth like a hat on a head.
-Though sometimes, may have the crown that goes onto the tooth become loose or possibly come out if eating something sticky, etc.
+Dental Crown(s) are generally cemented onto the tooth -- the tooth structure is prepared in a way that the crown goes onto the tooth like a hat that is worn on the head.
+Dental crowns can become loose or fall out because of many reasons.
+One of the reasons is when eating food.
+The dental crown that goes onto the tooth can become loose or possibly come out if eating something sticky or may break if chew on a popcorn kernel.

-Generally, once a permanent cement is used and the crown is put in - it usually will not come out.
-It is possible though some crowns to become loose and to come out for various reasons from chewing on food to playing sports.
-In a worst case scenario, it could even fall out or sometimes the crown breaks off with a piece of your tooth in it.
+Generally, once a permanent cement is used and the crown is put on to the tooth, it usually will not come out.
+From time to time, some crowns may become loose and to come out for various reasons from chewing on food to playing sports.
+In a worst-case scenario, the crowns can fall out, or sometimes the crown breaks off with a piece of your tooth in it.
+Even worse, some people have occasionally had the crown come out and accidentally end up swallowing the crown with food, etc.

 Decay, mobile tooth (loose tooth from perio condition), old crown: Some of the causes of dental crowns falling off are decay, too much grinding or trauma.
 Some people grind their teeth at night, which may possibly cause a crown to fracture, break off or become loose.